 By 1997, expansion was in the works again with the addition of a new 5,000 sq. ft. warehouse and bottling facility which moved this part of the production out of the original dairy barn where the winery operation remained.
-This move saw the upgrade of bottling equipment from an all manual system which could handle 12 bottles per minute to a semi automatic line at 22 bottles per minute.
+This move saw the upgrade of bottling equipment from an all manual system that could handle 12 bottles per minute to a semi-automatic line at 22 bottles per minute.

 2003 saw the addition of a new bottling room to house a state of the art fully automated Italian bottling line, handling 60 bottles per minute; this was a substantial increase from the 22 bottles per minute with our previous bottling system.
 Additional new tanks were installed which increased capacity to just under 150,000 gallons.

-In the fall of 2004, we started renovation of the 19th century bank barn which housed the winery in the lower level for its first 23 years.
-Completed in 2006, this grand structure with its black walnut beams and towering ceilings is now the home of our cask aging cellar, a new tasting/sales room and a spectacular banquet facility.
+In the fall of 2004, we started the renovation of the 19th-century bank barn which housed the winery in the lower level for its first 23 years.
+Completed in 2006, this grand structure with its black walnut beams and towering ceilings is now the home of our cask aging cellar, a new tasting/salesroom, and a spectacular banquet facility.

 In 2005, we installed a centrifuge to clear the wines of sediment after fermentation.
 Centrifuging the wine eliminates the use of settling chemicals for clarification before aging and bottling.
 This process has significantly increased wine quality.

 In 2011, power supplied to the winery was converted to 100% wind power, leading us to win 2011 Green Business of the Year, in the small to the midsize business category, from the Baltimore Business Journal.
 We also received a grant from the Department of Agriculture which allowed for the installation of 2 Electric Car Charging Stations, that are powered by a sun tracking solar panel.